Skip to content

 An Overview of The Cedarling#

 The Cedarling, powered by the Rust Cedar engine, provides a fast, embeddable, and self-contained solution for policy-based authorization, designed for both client-side and server-side enforcement.
-This makes it particularly well-suited for latency-sensitive environments like databases, browser based applications, mobile apps, API gateways, and embedded devices.
+This makes it particularly well-suited for latency-sensitive environments like databases, browser-based applications, mobile apps, API gateways, and embedded devices.
 At less than 2M in size, it's small enough to load into your browser or mobile application.
-Critically, the Cedarling always avoids costly cloud round-trips for authorization decisions, ensuring predictable sub millisecond performance.
+When embedded, the Cedarling avoids slow cloud policy decisions, enabling sub-millisecond performance.
 The Cedarling never fetches data to make a decision--this is a performance killer and would make the PDP unreliable.
+Much of the data needed for Cedarling authorization decisions is contained in the tokens (e.g. JWTs).
+It's also possible to push data into the Cedarling for additional context.

-• Embedded in browsers using the WebAssembly (WASM) npm package
+• Embedded in browsers using the WASM npm package

 • Embedded in mobile apps using the iOS or Android SDKs

-• Integrated into backend services using the Java, Go, Rust or Python SDKs
+• Integrated into backend services using the Java, Go, Rust, Python, or C SDKs

 • Deployed as a sidecar